-Rather than dismissing her experience, acknowledge it.
-For example, ‘You don’t like that scary witch’ if you see a shop window display.
-Right now it’s her reality, even if we don’t experience it.
+Rather than dismissing your child’s experience, acknowledge it.
+For example, “You don’t like that scary witch” if you see a shop window display.
+Right now it’s their reality, even if we don’t experience it.

-For example: ‘I understand you don’t want to go into the shop, and that makes sense because you think the picture of the witch is really scary’.
+By validating how your child is feeling, you are helping them understand that the feeling is understandable, and also that it does not define your child.
+For example: “I understand you don’t want to go into the shop, and that makes sense because you think the picture of the witch is scary.”

 #4.
 Be Your Child’s Advocate

-Be your child’s advocate if older children (or adults) tease her about her reaction.
-She is already struggling with feelings that overwhelm her, without being shamed or excluded.
+Be your child’s advocate if older children (or adults) tease them about their anxious reaction.
+He or she is already struggling with feelings that overwhelm, without being shamed or excluded.

 And if enough parents let shopkeepers know we’re not shopping there because of the scary decorations, they’re likely to diminish the ‘gruesome’.
 Why should our children be exposed to upsetting images that alarm them!